Are you driven to create value in the world?

 This site includes new ideas and approaches you won't see elsewhere that I've developed over my years of experience as a product manager and as a vendor of product management tools.

-This site is based on a simple framework to describe and capture the activities that we do as product managers.
-I call it the Secret Product Management Framwork, because I was the first person to write it down in this form (although these ideas have always been the driving criteria behind successful products).
+This site is structured around a simple product management framework to describe and capture the activities that we do as product managers.
+I call it the Secret Product Management Framework, because I was the first person to write it down in this form.
+But these ideas have always been the driving criteria behind successful products.

 No one buys a product that doesn’t solve an important, urgent problem or address a compelling need or desire.